French soldiers of the "Operation Sentinelle". Photo: AFP

 The Isis terror group has frequently called on their followers to attack soldiers and police in France, who they see as a legitimate target because they represent the French state.

-Before Monday's attack, France's forces of security and law and order have been targeted numerous times before and often fatally.
+Before Friday's attack, France's forces of security and law and order have been targeted numerous times before and often fatally.